 For seniors desiring independence, staying in their own homes with supportive solutions like the VELA Independence Chair can be a viable option.
 These chairs address critical issues such as safety and ease of transfer with features like central brakes for stability and electric height adjustability, which can delay the necessity for nursing home care.
 With VELA Chairs, seniors experience enhanced mobility, allowing them to carry out daily tasks like cooking and cleaning with dignity and comfort.
 This ergonomic seating solution not only conserves the energy of older adults but also provides them with the safety and freedom to enjoy their home environment.
 While VELA is not the only mobility aid, it stands as a proven choice for supporting aging in place, signaling the significant impact such innovations have on enhancing senior independence and well-being.

 More broadly, the availability of smart assistive devices and integrated digital health systems enables seniors to manage their health and daily needs within connected care ecosystems.
 These models offer remote monitoring and access to telehealth services, aligning with the trend toward aging at home with autonomy and safety.
-User feedback increasingly emphasizes a preference for devices that are intuitive, provide seamless communication with health portals, and offer robust safety features, though sustained efforts are required to ensure adoption across all user groups[2][4][6].
+CES 2026 and related policy advances further emphasize collaborations between assistive technology programs and aging networks, expanding access to equipment and home modifications via new initiatives under the Older Americans Act[4][5][8].
+User feedback increasingly emphasizes a preference for devices that are intuitive, provide seamless communication with health portals, and offer robust safety features, though sustained efforts are required to ensure adoption across all user groups[2][4][5][6][8].

 References